 The server log files provide valuable information (e.g. when having problems activating the client, synchronizing files, etc.) therefore the recording of them is enabled by default.

 Please note!
 We advise against disabling this feature as it can be of great help when dealing with problems.

-On Windows operating systems the FAUbox log files are located in one of the following directories:
+On a on Windows based operating system the FAUbox log files are located in the following directory:

 - Windows 10: